 At 6AM I woke up to a little "popping" sensation, and felt warm water gush EVERYWHERE.
 My water had finally broken which was what we were waiting for!
 That's usually when things get moving!
 They checked me, and I was still at 3.5cm and 70% effaced, BUT he had dropped a bit more which is what broke my water.

 At 8AM I felt a TON of pressure down there, and I told the nurse when she came in to check on me.
 She kept saying, "okay, well let me know when you feel pressure and I'll check you".
 I kept telling her that I already did haha, and she just kept responding with, "okay, well just let me know".
-Jordan and I were laughing about it when she left because I don't think she understood that I FELT TONS OF PRESSURE ALREADY (she was being trained as a postpartum nurse).
+I don't think she understood that I FELT TONS OF PRESSURE ALREADY (she was being trained as a delivery nurse), and I knew I was pretty close to labour.
 Right after she left, my body started shaking a ton which also happened with Piper right before I started to push.
 They say it's in response to all the hormones and adrenaline suddenly rushing through your body.
-Jack's heart rate started going crazy, and a different nurse who was watching the monitor outside came in to check on it.
+Jack's heart rate went crazy, and a different nurse who was watching the monitor outside came in to check on it.
 I told her I was feeling a lot of pressure, she checked me, and he had dropped all the way, I was 100% effaced, and at 10cm!
 Wohoo!!

 Basically, I stayed at 3cm from 12PM on Monday to 6AM on Tuesday, and then within 2 hours I jumped to 10cm and was ready to roll!

 They had me alternate between all sorts of crazy positions to get him to turn and move down haha.
-I was on all fours on the bed at one point, laid on one side with one leg raised up (yes, I felt very lady-like, thanks for asking), and my personal favourite was when I scooted half way off the bed, while they lowered my legs, so I was basically holding a hip thrust position off the bed.
+I was on all fours on the bed at one point, laid on one side with one leg raised up (yes, I felt very lady-like, thanks for asking), and my personal favourite was when I scooted half way off the bed, while they lowered the bottom half of the bed down,, so I was basically holding a hip thrust position off the bed.
 They were using gravity and my contractions to bring him down and this move actually helped the most!
 Thank goodness for all those hip thrusts and glute bridges I did during pregnancy!

-It sounds weird, but this was actually a very peaceful, quiet time and Jordan and I both napped a little.
-I felt really calm and just let my body take care of everything.
+It sounds weird, but this was actually a very peaceful, quiet time and it was kind of cool to just let my body take care of everything.

 After 2 hours of waiting, moving around, and occasionally trying a push or two, he had descended more, and his heart rate was stable enough to really start!
 At 11:30AM I began properly pushing and man, I forgot how exhausting it is!
-Jordan was holding one leg, another nurse was holding the other, and there was one more nurse who was literally jumping up and down cheering my name with each contraction haha.
-They were all yelling that they could see his head and his hair and he was so close!
+Everyone was yelling that they could see his head and his hair and he was so close!
 They asked if I wanted to see, which I kind of did, so they brought out a mirror.
 I looked for a second when I had Piper, but it freaked me out because it's not the best sight ha.
 I weirdly found it super motivating this time though, mainly because he was SO close to being here!
 I hadn't realized just how close he really was!

 After a couple more pushes, he was crowning (and had turned so he was facing down!) and they told me to hold on for the doctor to get here.
 She was just down the hall, but it was soooo hard to hold ha.
 There was SOOO much pressure and all my body wanted to do was push.
-The doctor got in, I pushed a couple of more times, and then Jack's heart rate dropped down, and wasn't coming back up.
-The doctor looked me straight in the eyes, and told me I had to get him out with this next push.
+The doctor got in, I pushed again, and then Jack's heart rate dropped down, and wasn't coming back up.
+The doctor got really serious, and told me I had to get him out with this next push.
 Talk about pressure!
-I pushed as hard as I possibly could, but he still didn't come out all the way.
-She immediately did a fast episiotomy to give him some more room, and at 11:55AM with one last push, he was out!
+I pushed while she did a fast episiotomy to give him some more room, and at 11:55AM with one last push, he was out!
 THE BEST FEELING IN THE ENTIRE WORLD!!

 He came out crying and they immediately placed him on my chest, where I finally got to hold my baby.
 It's hard to put into words, mainly because there is nothing else like it, but although it was our first time meeting, I felt like I'd always known him.
 The little boy whose hiccups I felt every day.
 Whose kicks woke me up in the night.
-He was finally with us.
-He was right where he belonged.
-Thinking of this very moment got me through all the nausea, sickness, and hardships of pregnancy, and gave me the strength I needed for labour.
+He was finally with me.
 That moment is just so perfect and special.

-Jordan cut the cord, the doctor delivered my placenta and stitched me up (can I just add that the epidural had almost entirely worn off at this point - yowza), while I just soaked up our son.
+The doctor delivered my placenta and stitched me up (can I just add that the epidural had almost entirely worn off at this point - yowza), while I just soaked up my boy.
 After only a couple of minutes, he latched himself onto my chest and helped himself to some grub haha.
 I was shocked at how quickly and well he ate!
 It took me a little to teach Piper (and myself) how to nurse, but he didn't miss a beat.
 After that hour of pure skin-to-skin bliss, they weighed him at 8lbs even, measured him at 20.5 inches, and took all his vitals.
 He was and is absolutely perfect!

 This birth was so different from Piper's (and shorter, thank the heavens).
 I've learned that you just never know what to expect!
 There are so many weird and crazy things that go on during labour, but regardless, it's such a honour and miracle to be apart of.
 Although I had to push and do the work, my body just knew how to do everything else.
 It is so humbling, and I feel so incredibly blessed that everything went smoothly.